Learn the differences between term life insurance and permanent life insurance so you can pick the one that's right for you and your family.

-One of the first, and potentially most important, decisions you have to make while considering life insurance relates to whether you should purchase term life insurance or “whole life” insurance.
+One of the first decisions you have to make while considering life insurance relates to whether you should purchase term life or “whole life” insurance.

 Term life insurance covers you for a specific period of time—such as 10, 20, or 30 years.
 If you pass away during that “term,” your beneficiary or beneficiaries will be paid what’s often referred to as a death benefit.
 If you don’t pass away during the term, on the other hand, the policy loses its value.
 (No one is paid anything, basically.)

 Whole life insurance, which also is known as permanent or “cash value” life insurance, potentially can cover you for the rest of your life.
-Also, over time, these policies accumulate a “cash value” that you can borrow against (without being taxed) or withdraw—or you can leave those savings alone and let the entire amount be paid to your beneficiaries after you die.
+Also, over time, these policies accumulate a “cash value” that you can borrow against (without being taxed) or withdraw.
+You can also leave those savings alone and let the entire amount be paid to your beneficiaries after you die.